CoatedMoose/CustomViews/README.md

 Usage
 -----

 I am using the SignatureView as part of a dialog box myself.
-It should work as part of any view though.
+The demo code supplied uses it as part of another layout.

 Install
 -------

-For now, just compile it as a library, drop it into your libs folder and add it to your build path.
-I will put together a real build script at some point.
+To build the library, run `ant jar` in the library directory, then copy the jar from `library/bin/customviews.jar` into your `libs` directory.

+Demo should build just fine as an eclipse project, or using standard android ant targets, IE. `ant debug`.

 License
 -------